demandchain/developer.offerengine.com/content/v1/get_deals.md

 Each deal has a number of attributes that can be filtered on using this API call.
 Everything from price point, inventory, merchant, deal title, run date, location, etc...
 All of the possible filtering parameters are mentioned below in the Request Parameters section.
 Also, a detailed explanation of the deal construct can be found in the Response section to provide further background information on what a deal resource looks like.

+<b>For most use cases, you will want to at least pass location parameters and exclude_soldout set to "true" when making a call.</b>

+If you make this call with no parameters set, a list of ALL "in-flight" (currently active) deals across ALL geographical regions which are sold out and NOT sold out will be returned.
+It is recommended to at least set the exclude_souldout to "true" when making this call.

 ## Request

 	GET /v1/deals?api_key={api_key}